 It’s also the simplest option.

-I’d recommend trying all the options at some point so you can figure out which one works best for the foods you’re making.
+While I prefer the starch egg over the other options, I’d recommend trying all the options at some point so you can figure out which one works best for the foods you’re making.

 It’s possible that one might work best for one recipe, but not another.